vvr-hub/locust-load-tests-sample/README.md

 ## Overview

 This project is a **Locust-based Load, Performance, Scalability and Stress Testing framework** for a **Mock API**.
 It simulates real-world API interactions for user authentication, user profile photo upload and (hotel) booking updates.
 It also provides a Websocket Load Test for real-time communication service.
+This project includes tests for **evaluating cache performance and reset functionality**.
 Please note that this is **WORK IN PROGRESS** and has got scope for improvements and expansion.

 ## Features